kobiton/docs/CONTRIBUTING.md

 └── nav.adoc
 ```

 Then, add the landing page to the `nav.adoc` file as an `xref`, and all the subsection's content one list-level below it.
-For example:

-_Input:_
+For example, this `nav.adoc` file:

 ```asciidoc
 .xref:automation-testing:index.adoc[]